Germangalia/CoinAutoTrader/README.md

 ###03/05/2016
 * Fix some issues in account's view production.
 * Add button to Coin Base Sandbox in Register view.
+* Improve email sender in production with Mailgun configuration.
+* Improve pagination table in History view.

 ###02/06/2016
 * Improve the project's document.